The Blind Men and the Elephant

 * * *

-This explosion was provoked by a few groups in revolt against modern society, against consumer society, against technological society, whether communist in the East or capitalist in the West — groups, moreover, that do not know what they would put in its place, but that delight in negation, destruction, violence, anarchy, brandishing the black flag.
+This explosion was provoked by a few groups in revolt against modern society, against consumer society, against technological society, whether communist in the East or capitalist in the West groups, moreover, which do not know what they would put in its place, but which delight in negation, destruction, violence, anarchy, brandishing the black flag.

 * * *